Integrate LangChain with kluster.ai#

 That's all you need to start with LangChain and the kluster.ai API!
 Next, this guide will explore building a multi-turn conversational agent that showcases how memory and context can elevate your chatbot to a more interactive, intelligent experience.

-Building a multi-turn conversational agent#
+Build a multi-turn conversational agent#

 This section will explore what LangChain can do beyond a single prompt-and-response interaction.
 One standout feature of LangChain is its built-in memory, which tracks conversation context across multiple user queries.
-In the following steps, you'll set up a multi-turn conversational agent that takes advantage of this memory and seamlessly integrates with the kluster.ai API:
+In the following steps, you'll set up a multi-turn conversational agent that takes advantage of this memory and seamlessly integrates with the kluster.ai API.

 from langchain.chains.conversation.memory import ConversationBufferMemory from langchain_community.chat_message_histories import ChatMessageHistory from langchain_core.messages import HumanMessage from langchain_core.prompts import ChatPromptTemplate, MessagesPlaceholder from langchain_openai import ChatOpenAI